the sector faces many risks and challenges in 2023

 The transition to a green economy, which Morocco has been engaged in for several years, may affect the investment portfolios of banks by reducing the value of their equity and the bonds they hold in the affected companies.
 Indeed, according to a World Bank study, the direct and indirect exposure of Moroccan banks to physical risks is estimated at around 35% of total assets.
 Direct exposure reaches 8% of assets, and covers loans to the agriculture, agro-industry and agri-food sectors.
 In addition, the tourism sector and household mortgages are indirectly exposed to physical risks, reaching an additional 27% of assets.

 The catastrophe scenarios simulated by the World Bank would lead to an increase in non-performing loans and a decline in the capital adequacy ratio.
-Thus, the different drought scenarios could lead to an increase in system-wide non-performing loans between 2.1 (three-year historical drought) and 3.3 percentage points, and a decrease in the loan adequacy ratio. own funds between 1.0 and 1.6 percentage points.
+Thus, the different drought scenarios might lead to an increase in system-wide non-performing loans between 2.1 (three-year historical drought) and 3.3 percentage points, and a decrease in the loan adequacy ratio. own funds between 1.0 and 1.6 percentage points.
 In turn, the flood scenarios result in an increase in system-wide non-performing loans ranging from 1.2 to 1.7 percentage points, and a decline in the capital adequacy ratio ranging from 0, 4 to 0.6 percentage points.

 Digitization